mdsimon2/RPi-CamillaDSP/README.md

 The Devices tab defines general parameters like capture device, playback device, sample rate, rate adjust, resampling and chunk size.

-It is very important that sample format and channel count are supported by your device.
-If you are using configurations from this repository this will not be an issue, but if you make your own configuration it is something to be aware of.
-The majority of issues I see with CamillaDSP not starting are the result of incorrectly specified channel counts and/or formats.
+It is very important that sample format and channel count are supported by the device.
+If using configurations from this repository this will not be an issue, but if creating new configurations it is something to be aware of.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/devices.png" alt="devices" width="600"/>

 #### Filters

-In the Filters tab you can add any filter you want.
-A big advantage of using the GUI over a manual configuration file is that it will prompt you for the necessary information for the filter type you are using.
-Once you have created a filter you can view the magnitude / phase / group delay and make sure it matches your expectation.
-If you have questions about specific filter implementation, see the CamillaDSP GitHub.
-Creating a filter in the Filters tab does not apply it to the pipeline, it just creates a filter that will be available for you to apply in the pipeline.
+In the Filters tab a variety of filters can be created.
+A big advantage of using the GUI over a manual configuration file is that it will prompt for the necessary information for a given filter type.
+Once a filter is created, the magnitude / phase / group delay can be viewed.
+For questions about specific filter implementation, see the [CamillaDSP GitHub](https://github.com/HEnquist/camilladsp).
+Creating a filter in the Filters tab does not apply it to the pipeline, it just creates a filter that will be available to apply in the Pipeline.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/filters.png" alt="filters" width="600"/>

 #### Mixers

-The Mixers tab defines channel routing, in addition you can change gain and polarity of each channel.
-Like filters, your mixer will not be in effect until you apply it in the pipeline.
+The Mixers tab defines channel routing, in addition, gain and polarity can be defined for each channel.
+Like Filters, the Mixer will not be in effect until you apply it in the Pipeline.

-As in the Devices tab, it is very important that the channel counts in the Mixers tab exactly match the channel counts of your device.
-Again if you configurations from this repository this will not be an issue.
-You do not need to use all channels in your mixer, but they need to specified in the "in" and "out" section.
-For example in the screenshot below 8 input and 8 output channels are specified although only 2 input channels (0 and 1) are used in the mixer definition.
+As in the Devices tab, it is very important that channel counts in the Mixers tab exactly match the channel counts of the device.
+For configurations from this repository this will not be an issue.
+It is not required to use all channels in the Mixer, but the correct channel counts need to specified in the "in" and "out" section.
+For example in the screenshot below 8 input and 8 output channels are specified although only 2 input channels (0 and 1) are used in the Mixer definition.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/mixers.png" alt="mixers" width="600"/>